-Blast Effects on Buildings is an indispensible guide to help engineers reduce the risks posed to building occupants and businesses by terrorist and other explosions.
+Blast Effects on Buildings is an indispensable guide to help engineers reduce the risks posed to building occupants and businesses by terrorist and other explosions.

-The second edition of this highly regarded text, lead edited by Arup Associate David Cormie, has been fully revised and augmented to reflect significant developments in the field of blast engineering since the early 1990s.
+The third edition of this highly regarded text, lead authored by Arup Associate Director David Cormie, has been fully revised and expanded to reflect the significant developments in the field of blast engineering.

-David Cormie, an Associate in Arup’s Security and Risk Consulting practice and a senior member of the counter-terrorism team, has led the development of the second edition, which also features contributions from Arup specialists in security consulting and advanced technology and research, demonstrating Arup’s world-class expertise in this area.
+David Cormie, an Associate Director in Arup’s Resilience, Security and Risk Consulting practice and a senior member of the counter-terrorism team, has led the development of the third edition, which explains and helps the designer avoid some of the commonplace pitfalls encountered in designing against explosions, building on Arup’s world-class expertise in this area.